Domain of Theory and Simulations

 Your profile:

-- A basic knowledge of German or willingness to learn German.
+- Basic knowledge of French or willingness to learn.

-The Superconductivity Group of the Swiss Plasma Center (SPC) is one of the leading European Laboratories for superconducting magnet design and development.
-We design, manufacture, and test high-current high-field superconducting cables and magnets for fusion applications.
+In the Superconductivity Group of the Swiss Plasma Center (SPC) we design, manufacture, and test superconducting cables and magnets for fusion applications.
 We host, manage, and operate SULTAN, the reference test facility for high-field, high-current superconducting cables and insert coils.
 In the last 20 years, all major superconducting fusion facilities worldwide have qualified their conductors in SULTAN, including ITER, JT60-SA (Japan), SPARC (USA), BEST and CFETR (China), DTT (Italy), and the EUROfusion DEMO.

 Your tasks: